facundobatista/pyempaq/README.md

 - an *unpacker* script from PyEmpaq, which will be run during the execution phase

-- few more stuff, some needed infrastructure details for the `.pyz` to run correctly
+- few more stuff: some needed infrastructure details for the `.pyz` to run correctly

 After packing, the developer will distribute the packed file, final users will download/receive/get it, and execute it.